-Despite being placed in the so called ‘Group of Death’ in their inaugural Regular Season, Cuba only lost one match from ten – a narrow 3-2 away battle with Russian Boxing Team and managed to record an incredible six 5-0 whitewashes from ten Regular Season matches.
+Despite being placed in the so called ‘Group of Death’ in their inaugural campaign, Cuba lost just one match from ten outings – a narrow 3-2 away battle with Russian Boxing Team – managing to notch up an incredible six whitewashes as they finished top of Group B.

 Their dominance continued in the quarter and semi-finals, thrashing USA Knockouts and Russian Boxing Team to book a place in the final of their first ever WSB season.

 And what a final it was, going down in WSB history as one of the most electrifying encounters imagineable with Cuba and Baku Fires taking it to the wire with a sudden death bout in which Domadores’ welterweight Arisnoydis Despaigne emerged victorious.